 8. Review your credit card statements and banking statements regularly to identify potentially fraudulent purchases.

 9. Use a password manager (Keychain, LastPass, 1Password, or similar) to create unique user IDs and passwords for each site you visit.
 DO NOT reuse passwords or usernames - particularly those that are used on banking, billing or medical sites.

-10. Consider shopping locally – local businesses have been especially hard hit during the COVID-19 pandemic.
+10. Consider shopping locally – local businesses have been especially hard hit over the last couple of years.

 Schedule an interview